olee2002/SpringBootApp/README.md

 ```
 connect your cluster to CLI
 ```
+gcloud container clusters get-credentials "react-spring-app --zone us-central1-a --project app-name"
+```
-gcloud container clusters get-credentials "react-spring-app --zone us-central1-a --project react-spring-app-252019" " " information above should be your own.
+" " information above should be your own.
 Go to the console and open cluster and click connect to get code above!
-```

 now gcloud CLI is set up!

 ## Docker